 211 Valencia St

 The tea salad is the star at Burma Superstar, but a number of veg curry entrees are available at this local favorite, no-reservations Burmese eatery.
 Be prepared to wait outside, or check out sister restaurant Burma Love in the Mission for potentially less of a wait and newer digs.

+Dec, 2017 update: Citizen Fox is now closed.
 The Mission’s newest pub is the spot for hearty kale salads and chicken fried tempeh.
 Add protein to any of the salads for a filling meal of greens, or dig into entrees like the chicken fried tempeh with horseradish mashed potatoes for a plant-based spin on traditional pub fare.

 Oh, hi!
 Share your deets and we'll keep you posted on the healthy, veg-friendly news you need to know in SF + LA!